Chewy Chocolate Chunk Cookies

 - 2 teaspoons pure vanilla extract

-- 1 cup (180 grams) chocolate chips or chocolate chunks
+- 1 cup (180g) semi-sweet chocolate chips or chocolate chunks

 - Whisk the flour, baking soda, cornstarch, and salt together in a large bowl.
 Set aside.

-In a medium size bowl, whisk the melted butter, brown sugar, and white sugar together until no brown sugar lumps remain.
+- In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no brown sugar lumps remain.
 Whisk in the egg, then the egg yolk.
-Finally, whisk in the vanilla.
+Finally, whisk in the vanilla extract.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 The dough will be very soft, yet thick.
-Fold in the chocolate chips.
-They may not stick to the dough because of the melted butter, but do your best to have them evenly dispersed among the dough.
-Cover the dough and chill in the refrigerator for 2 hours, or up to 3 days.
+Fold in the chocolate chunks.
+They may not stick to the dough because of the melted butter, but do your best to combine them.
+Cover the dough and chill in the refrigerator for 3 hours or up to 3-4 days.
 Chilling is mandatory.
+I highly recommend chilling the cookie dough overnight for less spreading.

 - Take the dough out of the refrigerator and allow to slightly soften at room temperature for 10 minutes.